datacamp-content-public/R-Epi/chapter2.md

 `@feedback`
 1. No.
 2. Right!
-3. This is the first harmonic of the respiration frequency, but not the respiration frequency.
+3. This is the first harmonic of the respiration frequency, but not the actual respiration frequency.